XenitAB/azcagit/README.md

 If you open the `azcagit` container app (in the platform resource group) and go to Monitoring and then Metrics, you can choose the namespace azcagit and then the specific metrics you want to look at.

 ![custom-metrics](docs/custom-metrics.png "Example custom metrics in Azure")

+> How does the image tag replacement work?

+If an image replacement is configured, it will match for the image name and if found it will apply the newImageTag.

 ## Things TODO in the future